Who To Start And Sit In Week 13 Of Fantasy Football

 Below is a list of guys I’m focused on for one reason or another this week.
+They’re especially important in daily fantasy sports (DFS) leagues like DraftKings.
 If you’re curious about guys you don’t see listed here, you can always find me on Twitter (@MrT_BroBible) to ask questions, but remember to mention league specifics like PPR.

 You Know Who You Should Start?

 The pickings are slim for alternative quarterbacks this week and anyone can tell you to start Ryan Tannehill against the Jets, who have allowed the most points to fantasy quarterbacks, so I’m taking a different approach.
 Look for Smith to get some things done against the fifth most porous defense for fantasy QBs.
 He may not throw touchdowns to his receivers, but Kansas City will need to score to win, so Smith will use his legs and his arms to do whatever it takes.